mpv-player/mpv/DOCS/man/input.rst

 ``chapter`` (RW)
     Current chapter number.
 The number of the first chapter is 0.
+    A value of -1 indicates that the current playback position is before the start of the first chapter,

+    Setting this property results in an absolute seek to the start of the chapter.
+However, if the property is changed with ``add`` or ``cycle`` command which results in a decrement in value, it may go to the start of the current chapter instead of the previous chapter.
+    See ``--chapter-seek-threshold`` for details.

 ``edition`` (RW)
     Current edition number.
 Setting this property to a different value will